Beyond the Numbers: Understanding Why the Scale Doesn’t Define Your Fitness

 How to Overcome Weight Loss Plateaus if Calorie Counting isn’t Working

-1. Is a calorie deficit actually being achieved?7 Counting calories for weight loss is to no avail if a deficit isn’t being met.
+1. Counting calories for weight loss is to no avail if a deficit isn’t being met.
+A calorie deficit is essential for weight loss; simply counting calories is futile without it.
 Weight will not be lost if the calories that are being consumed are more than someone’s TDEE and this just means total daily energy expenditure or the number of calories burned in a day including the calories burned at rest, performing normal daily activities, and added exercise.

-To ensure the correct calculations, this Body Weight Planner provided by the U.S. Department of Health and Human Services is a great tool to ensure the correct numbers when calorie counting.8
+To ensure the correct calculations, this Body Weight Planner provided by the U.S. Department of Health and Human Services is a great tool to ensure the correct numbers when calorie counting.11

 Two feet with blue nail polish on all toes rests on top of a bathroom or bodyweight scale with a white background.